 Post-race conversation with God:

-and the National Association of Female Personal Trainers just
+Louis and the National Association of Female Personal Trainers just

 finished up a week-long conference at the convention center, just

 across the street from my office.
-All day long, the streets were filled with thousands of
+All day long, the streets were filled

-beauty you've bestowed upon this great earth, that
+for the physical beauty you've bestowed upon this great earth, that

-beauty being supplemented by a pair of exquisitely installed Mentor 275cc implants (my
+beauty being supplemented by a pair of exquisitely installed Mentor

 The morning was already hot and humid when I loaded up the bike at

-race since the Knob Noster transmission debacle last month.
+first race since the Knob Noster transmission debacle last month.
 The

 bottom end of the engine took a leisurely 3-week vacation at a local

 Lord, you know that I appreciate all your gifts of nature, especially